“My husband named me as executor in his Will and Trustee of his Trust. Now that he has passed, what am I supposed to do?”

 At The Heritage Law Group, our Estate Attorneys and paralegals have years of experience representing fiduciaries in the performance of their duties, before the Courts and the Commissioner of Accounts.
 We also represent fiduciaries who, through no fault of their own, acted incorrectly or whose actions are being challenged by a beneficiary.
 In this case the fiduciary may need legal representation to protect him or her from claims resulting from past actions, and to place the fiduciary on the right path.

-Questions for an Estate Attorney may include how the fiduciary:
+Questions you may ask an Estate Attorney include how to:

-• accounts for the income, assets, and expenses.
+• account for the income, assets, and expenses